escofresco/cs22/README.md

 2. What is one application of Breadth-first Search (besides social networks)?
 Describe how BFS is used for that application.
 If you need some ideas, check out [this article](https://www.geeksforgeeks.org/applications-of-breadth-first-traversal/?ref=rp).

 If you've ever used Microsoft Paint, you may remember the flood fill feature.
-Their implementation of may have involved the use of breadth-first search.
+Their implementation may have involved the use of breadth-first search.
 A canvas can be represented as a graph of pixels.
 And when a node (pixel) is clicked, all the neighboring nodes are filled with the new, selected color.

 3. Compare and contrast Breadth-first Search and Depth-first Search by providing one similarity and one difference.